 Feel Iceland was started by two Icelandic friends, Hrönn Margrét Magnúsdóttir and Kristín Ýr Pétursdóttir.
 Both were looking for a healthier and more sustainably sourced collagen supplement to help them feel and perform their best.
-Most collagen is sourced from animals such as chickens, pigs, and cattle and is often of unknown origin.
+Most collagen is sourced from chickens, pigs, and cattle and is often of unknown origin.
 Here is where Feel Iceland identified an innovative opportunity.
-They source their collagen from the skins of wild-caught fish—mainly cod—that are sustainably caught in Iceland's cold North Atlantic waters.
+They source their collagen from the skins of wild-caught fish—mainly cod—sustainably caught in Iceland's cold North Atlantic waters.

 Best of all, the skins are a by-product of fish processing and had little market value but were ideal for producing high-quality, safe collagen with no genetically modified materials.